antonio-dimeglio/Volta/Language_spec.md

 ##### Variables
 Variables in the language are immutable by default, and are declared with one of the following syntaxes `let x: int`, or if we want to assign a value we can do either `let x: int = 42` or `let x := 42` for type inference.
 Mutable variables can be declared as such by writing `let mut x: int = 42` or `let mut x := 42`.
 Compound assignment operators (`+=`, `-=`, `*=`, `/=`, `%=`) and increment/decrement operators (`++`, `--`) are supported for mutable variables.
 ##### Pointers
 Pointers are a critical aspect of the language, as they are necessary for binding to c libraries.
 The language provides a unique interface for pointers, `Ptr<Type>`.
 Elements declared as pointers are NOT collected by GC, and users are expected to do their due diligence with them.
+Uninitialized ptrs are set to null, and ptrs are the only type in the language that can be rendered nullable.
 ##### Array
 Two arrays exist, one, beign a fixed size array, denoted with the type syntax `[Type; Size]` and generic, dynamically allocated homogenous array, declared with the generic syntax `Array<Type>`.
+Arrays are always passed by reference to functions.
 ##### HashMap and HashSet
 Hashmap and hashset and are declared respectively using the type syntax `{KeyType:ValueType}` and `{ValueType}`.
 ##### Composite types (Structs)